 So, I get that they’re extremely easy-to-control and obedient.
 They’re a decent size and offer invaluable protection should the wrong person enter your property.
 Plus, they’re smart!
 Training them is kinda a breeze compared to other breeds.
 That’s what makes the Labrador Retriever such an attractive pet.

-But being #1 for 26 years in a row?
+But being #1 for 27 years in a row?
 Whatever floats your boat, I guess.
+Then again, they are Connecticut’s favorite dog breed this year, too.

 Patton really loved his job, let’s say.

 But besides Patton, my aunt owned (and still owns to this day) shepherds.
-Also, my sister owns 2.
+Also, my sister owns 1, a working line GSD named Freyja.
+And, yes, the name definitely fits.

 Still, it’s nice that the breed has significantly recovered from their nasty reputation they garnered in the 80s.
 If trained right (and I mean with A LOT of training) they make wonderful companions.
-They are also a handsome breed that’s proven to win top honors at dog shows.
+Just like my sister’s dog, Freyja allows my 2 and 4-year-old nieces to climb all over her and genuinely adores the attention.

-Third this year is the Golden Retriever.
+Anyways, coming third again this year is the Golden Retriever.
 Honestly, it’s a no brainer.
 They’re gorgeous dogs and pretty easy to train.
 They’re also Hollywood’s favorite breed.
-Air-Bud, Homeward Bound, Up, Full House, Punky Brewster… the list goes on.
+Air-Bud, Homeward Bound, Up, Full House, FULLER House, Punky Brewster… the list goes on.
 They’re pretty easy to handle, too, if you enjoy endless games of fetch and chasing after them if they ever get loose.

 However, small breeds are starting to make a comeback.